Estimate Time6 min

 Everyone knows the importance of saving, but a common struggle for many people is organizing different "buckets" of savings for different goals—things like retirement, emergency savings, and education—not to mention more enjoyable items like vacations.

-The ongoing cost of living crisis has highlighted how hard it can be to build up a rainy day fund in addition to saving for retirement.
+The ongoing cost of living crisis has highlighted how hard it can be to build up an emergency savings account in addition to saving for retirement.
 Even if you've already tapped your emergency savings, don't let go of a goal for something you really need or want to save for over the next 1–5 years.

 Tip: Use mental accounting: This approach involves saving separately for different goals and labeling each pot of money—ideally, with a photo—in a personally meaningful way.
 For example, name a new goal "save for George's college fund" or "save for my dream beach home in retirement."